edmagu/CS50x/Final Project/README.md

 flask run

-Upload your songs, click “Upload & Organize,” and AutoDJ will instantly rename and sort them for you.
+Upload your songs, click “Upload & Organize,” and OrganizeMyMusic will instantly rename and sort them for you.

 **Future Improvements:**
 - Add a built-in music player on the results page